altaga/Facemask-Detector-ZCU104/README.md

 Turn on the board and check the boot sequence.

-Una vez termine el boot de la board, desde tu navegador entra a la siguiente direccion IP para tener acceso un portal con Jupyer Notebook.
+Once the board has finished booting, from your browser enter the following IP address to access a portal with Jupyer Notebook.

 http://192.168.2.99